Introduction – What Is A Product Footprint

 A good way to further understand what a LCA tells us is to compare a few examples:

 Our examples here are a 10 pack of toilet paper, a pair of jeans washed 70 times during its life, a bottle of shampoo used for 60 showers and a sports bag.
 The toilet paper and sports bag are quite intuitive; they are both dominated by manufacturing emissions.
 In the bags case this is things like spinning, weaving, dyeing and finishing the bags fabric.
 Similar processes are responsible for around 40% of the jeans footprint with around a further 20% for the material production.
 Ways to address these production costs, which we mention just briefly here because that’s not the point of this article, are to come up with zero-waste alternatives, like substituting for plastic bottle alternatives.

-The use phase of a life cycle analysis is often the most confusing.
 In this jeans examples the emissions resulting from washing and ironing make up 40% of the footprint.
 But this calculation requires a huge number of assumptions including how many times it will be washed, at what temperature, how full the machine is and how carbon intensive the electricity used is.
 As such the use phase of any life cycle analysis should always be viewed cautiously.
 It can be useful for product design but may be different from how it is actually used.
 The shampoo is an extreme example of this, the use phase includes all the energy need for 60 showers and makes up more than 90% of the footprint.

 Our calculation method using spending keeps the emissions from the use and disposal of products in the housing footprint, in terms of electricity and waste emissions.
 This avoids double counting use emissions, as well as inaccurate assumptions about usage or disposal.
 In our calculator we would only include product emissions from materials, manufacture and distribution.
 These totals are 2.4 kg CO2e for the toilet paper, 7.0 kg for the jeans, 0.6 kg for the shampoo and 34.1 kg for the bag.

-Where possible using the process approach is preferable to using the spending approach, because it avoids using prices which can vary greatly.
+Because it avoids using prices which can vary greatly.
 In an ideal world we would have a LCA estimate for all of the products we buy over the course of a year.
 Unfortunately such life cycle assessments are still rare, so the spending approach is the natural fall back for assessing your full products footprint.

 The complex nature of product footprints means that neither a spending or process approach is perfect.
 By using a combination of the two you can both estimate your own products footprint and understand how you might reduce it.